tatami-galaxy/speech-processing/reports/comments.md

 - neuron activations become less sparse with fine tuning
 - ft with relu instead of relu first and then ft
-- inf values in co-activation graph
+- inf values in co-activation graph -> mean instead of sum?
+- few samples co-activation graph -> compare with similarity based approach

 ##### CoFI